 Clipping your horse can seem overwhelming.
 What’s the right clipper and clipper blade to use?
 My horse is turned out 24/7, does he need to be clipped, and if so what’s the right clipping pattern?
 Don’t worry, there’s no right or wrong answer to if you should or shouldn’t clip your horse.
 But there are some simple ways to figure out the right clippers, blades, and clip pattern for your horse.

-Before clipping your horse, you’ll want to make sure you have all your supplies ready to go, a clip decided on, and the time set aside to bathe and clip your horse.
+Before clipping your horse, you’ll want to ensure you have all your supplies ready, a clip decided on, and the time to bathe and clip your horse.
 Clipping is easiest on a clean, dry horse.
-Bathing the night before tends to yield the best results as a clean and dry coat will offer a more even clip.
-After bathing, do not spray and coat conditioners or similar products on your horse as they can dull your clipper blades.
-If bathing isn’t an option, grooming your horse well beforehand will also reduce the dirt and dust in your horse’s coat that can also dull your clipper blades.
+Bathing the night before yields the best results, as a clean and dry coat will offer a more even clip.
+After bathing, do not spray and coat conditioners or similar products on your horse, as they can dull your clipper blades.
+If bathing isn’t an option, grooming your horse well beforehand will also reduce the dirt and dust in your horse’s coat, which can dull your clipper blades.

-Choosing the right clipper blades can seem daunting, but there are a few easy ways to know what’s going to work best.
-For most heavy-duty body clippers there is a set blade for each clipper model, so there isn’t room to mix and match with those.
-With Multi-purpose clippers, it’s best to stick to the same brand as your clipper but there are a few options for size/hair length.
-You’ll want to choose the blade based on how short you want the hair to be, the higher the number the shorter the hair it leaves.
+Choosing the right clipper blades can seem daunting, but there are a few easy ways to know what will work best.
+For most heavy-duty body clippers, there is a set blade for each clipper model, so there isn’t room to mix and match with those.
+With Multi-purpose clippers, it’s best to stick to the same brand as your clipper, but there are a few size/hair length options.
+You’ll want to choose the blade based on how short you want the hair to be, the higher the number, the shorter the hair it leaves.
 A #40 blade offers the closest clip and is often used for ears, muzzles, or surgical prep.
 For body clipping with a multi-purpose, it is recommended to use either a #10 blade or a T-84, the T-84 is a wider blade and leaves the hair barely longer than a #10 blade would.
+Check out this Guide to Choosing the Best Clippers for more information.

-Once you’ve chosen the right clipper and blade combination, you’ll want to make sure you have some additional supplies.
-Make sure you have blade oil, coolant, and wash to keep your clipper and blades clean and running well throughout the process.
-A set of extra blades is also advisable just in case your original set gets dull or too hot throughout the process.
+Once you’ve chosen the right clipper and blade combination, you’ll want to ensure you have additional clipper supplies.
+Ensure you have blade oil, coolant, and wash to keep your clipper and blades clean and running well throughout the process.
+Extra blades are also advisable in case your original set gets dull or too hot throughout the process.
 Take stock of where you’ll be clipping and what clip you plan to do.
-If you’re doing a full-body clip you may need a step stool to reach certain areas of your horse or if you may want chalk to outline a pattern for a trace clip.
-Additionally, keep your grooming tote and extra rags handy as you may need to brush excess hair off your horse, clippers, or even yourself.
+If you’re doing a full-body clip, you may need a step stool to reach certain areas of your horse, or you may want chalk to outline a pattern for a trace clip.
+Keep your grooming tote and extra rags handy as you may need to brush excess hair off your horse, clippers, or even yourself.

 Full Body Clip